motokimura/Invader3DViewer/README.md

 ## Requirements

-A browser that supports WebGL (Google Chrome is recommended).
+A browser which supports WebGL (Google Chrome is recommended).

 ## License